trexjacket/trexjacket/docs_src/tutorials/chat-extension/4-register-event-handler.rst

-How to register an event handler
+Chapter 4: Creating the Event Handler
 ===================================

 Event handlers are useful for relaying what are doing in the Tableau Dashboard and communicating with our Anvil app.

-.. raw:: html

-    <h2>Chapter 4: Creating the Event Handler</h2>

 We will be using the selection changed event handler to let our app know when we select/un-select marks in the Tableau dashboard.